-Thrips can results in different types of damage to your plant.
+Thrips can cause different types of damage to your plants.
 This depends both on the plant species and the type of thrips.

 Key thrips damage symptoms

 Sunken streaks and patches – leaves and stems

 Colored spots or patches – usually silver-white